ChrisWhealy/rust_sha256/README.md

 But even after replacing all usages `std::io::{READ, Write} ` with the corresponding WASI calls (`path_open`, `fd_read` etc), the `.wasm` file generated from Rust is still about 25 times larger.

 To reduce this any further, the Rust code needs to switch to `no-std`.

-That said, there still seems to be some unavoidable Rust/WASI baggage:
+That said, there still seems to be some unavoidable Rust/WASI baggage.

-Having `wasm32-wasip` as the compilation target means WASM section are generated for things like `__data_end`, `__heap_base`, and metadata that are unneeded in a hand-crafted `.wat` implementation.
+For instance, having `wasm32-wasip` as the compilation target means that sections are generated in the `.wasm` module for things like `__data_end`, `__heap_base`, and metadata that are not needed in the hand-crafted `.wat` implementation.

 ## Running from a WebAssembly Runtime Environment